niftools/blender_niftools_addon/CONTRIBUTING.rst

 General rule of thumb is to see what has gone before, but if your way is better, ensure you demonstrate that to the review team.
  * Adhere to conventions, see out main documenation for developers.
- * Code should be as readible as possible.
+ * Code should be as readable as possible.
  * Comments should help break down complex behavior.
-If the behavior is too complex, group the code into logical chuncks, or extract to functions for easier to understand code.
+If the behavior is too complex, group the code into logical chunks, or extract to functions for easier to understand code.
- * Docstrings - Ensure that the intention, not the implementation is described.
-Self describing code is good, but if it doesn't do as intended, the s what is coded may work, but not be what
+ * Docstrings to descibe the intention, not implementation.
+Self describing code is good and may provide functionality, but useless if it doesn't do what is actually needed.

 Testing
 ~~~~~~~

 Our template includes sections relating to ensure appropiate testing has been completed.
- * If you change the behavior of part of the code, you should try to change the relevant tests to adapt to the new behavior.
+ * If you change the behavior of part of the code, you should try to change the relevent tests to adapt to the new behavior.
  * If a test fails, it has to be fixed either in the test or the code.

-When possible, for evey API additions add either unit or integration tests.
+When possible, for every API additions add either unit or integration tests.
-The template requires documenting any tests changes in the Pull Request, and be prepared to answer questions about test changed or deletion.
+The template requires documenting any tests changes in the Pull Request.
+Expect questions about any test updates or deletions.

 Documentation
 ~~~~~~~~~~~~~